This webpage was updated on January 17, 2025

 To view details about the projects previously awarded under the SB 1 Grant Program, please refer to the following staff recommendations:

-As of September 2024, $23.4 million remains available for future projects under the SB 1 Grant Program.
+As of December 2024, $19.97 million remains available for future projects under the SB 1 Grant Program.

 SB 1 Technical Assistance Program

-The SB 1 Technical Assistance Program targets eligible SB 1 applicants facing significant and imminent sea level rise threats along the California coast and San Francisco Bay shoreline.
+The SB 1 Technical Assistance Program serves eligible SB 1 applicants facing significant and imminent sea level rise threats along the California coast and San Francisco Bay shoreline.
 The SB 1 Technical Assistance Program will prioritize applicants based on the following criteria:

 • Environmental Justice (EJ) Communities: EJ communities are communities disproportionately impacted by environmental injustices and social inequities, and historically underserved.
 OPC’s Equity Plan acknowledges that EJ communities often face heightened exposure to environmental hazards in contrast to surrounding communities.